-Unemployment in the UK is at an all-time low, and many businesses report a lack of specific skills in the available market.
-However, before pumping more money into recruitment drives that leave you wondering where have all the candidates gone, have you considered the solution to your problem could already be in your business?
+Many businesses report either a lack or recruits, or a lack of specific skills in the available market.
+However, before embarking on an expensive recruitment drive that may leave you wondering where have all the candidates gone, have you considered the solution to your problem could already be in your business?

 Top Tips for Upskilling Your Employees